Dry skin brushing is one of the simplest and least expensive overall health and beauty treatments you can add to your daily routine.

 What is Skin Brushing?

-Dry brushing your skin is as simple as it sounds—a firm, bristled brush is swept across your dry skin, from toe to head.
+Dry brushing your skin is as simple as it sounds — you sweep a firm, bristled brush across your dry skin, from toe to head.
 It’s called “dry” brushing because you aren’t scrubbing up while bathing or showering.

 The Benefits of Dry Skin Brushing